Marion Zoller

-Marion Zoller (born 8 January 1968) is a retired German swimmer who won a bronze medal medals at the 1991 European Aquatics Championships.
-She also competed in the 200 m backstroke at the 1992 Summer Olympics, but was eliminated in preliminaries.
+Marion Zoller (born 8 January 1968) is a retired German swimmer who won a bronze medal at the 1991 European Aquatics Championships in 200 m medley.

+Career

 Zoller started swimming in a club at age 9.
 She studied business administration at the University of Tübingen.
+She also competed in the 200 m backstroke at the 1992 Summer Olympics, but was eliminated in preliminaries.